colettegallagher/project-iris/README.md

 ## Contents
 1. History of Fisher's Iris Flower Data Set
+2. How to Run the required Codes in this Repository
-2. Statistics Used
+3. Statistics Used
-3. Conclusions
+4. Conclusions
-4. References
+5. References

 ### 1. History
 Sir Ronald Aylmer Fisher (1890-1962) was a British statistican and geneticist.